bcmi/ControlCom-Image-Composition/README.md

   - either the ``mask_bbox`` folder or the ``bbox`` folder is sufficient.
   - ``foreground_mask`` folder is optional but recommended for better composite results.

-**Part of our ControlCom has been integrated into our image composition toolbox libcom https://github.com/bcmi/libcom.
-Welcome to visit and try!**

 ## Experiments